ministryofjustice/hmpps-approved-premises-ui/doc/architecture/decisions/0014-use-a-new-role-to-feature-flag-out-of-service-bed-functionality.md

-# 12. Use a new role to feature flag new Out of Service Beds functionality
+# 14. Use a new role to feature flag new Out of Service Beds functionality

 Date: 2024-05-16

 ## Status

-Tentative
+Accepted

 ## Context